 Second, we should pressure international development banks to stop supporting these projects.
 The European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB) and the World Bank’s International Finance Corporation (IFC) have poured over €700 million into hydropower projects in the Balkans.
 Persuading these banks to stop financing dams would send a strong signal to other investors to do the same.
 Financing for nearly 1,000 proposed hydropower projects in the Balkans remains unfinished, so now is the time to act.

 Third, across Europe and the world, we need to accelerate deployment of cleaner, cheaper energy alternatives.
 Albania is blessed with around 300 days of sunlight a year.
 Expanding solar power would be much better—and cheaper—for the people and environment than damming up the Vjosa River, the largest wild river in all of Europe.

 It’s time to tell the truth about the real cost of these dams.
 In the United States, we are now paying the price for our own dam-building boom with communities disconnected from their rivers, species driven to extinction and a never-ending list of expensive deconstruction projects.
 I hope Europe won’t make the same mistakes.

-To learn more about the problems with hydropower, the proposed dams in the Balkans and our upcoming film, Blue Heart, visit patagonia.com/blueheart.
+To learn more about the problems with hydropower, the proposed dams in the Balkans and our new film, Blue Heart, visit patagonia.com/blueheart.